AI for the defense

 The asymmetry is the entire business model.
 Filing a suit costs the troll almost nothing; making the suit go away costs the defendant a fortune.
 So defendants pay licensing fees on patents that wouldn’t hold up if seriously challenged — because seriously challenging them costs more than the license.
 The patents are bad on the merits and yet they collect money.
 That is the “patent troll” problem.

 The PTAB statistic is the tell: when bad patents are actually challenged, they overwhelmingly lose.
 The trolls’ leverage isn’t their patents — it’s the cost of proving the patents are bad.
+In 2025 that leverage only widened, as the USPTO throttled the cheap path to challenging bad patents: patent litigation in 2025, by the numbers.

 If you got a demand letter